scala-js/scala-js/DEVELOPING.md

 * `examples/helloworld/` A simple Hello World, typically used as sandbox for quick testing
 * `examples/reversi/` The historical Reversi demo - we use it to track the impact of changes on the emitted code size
-* `examples/testing/` A simple project with tests using the DOM, mostly used to test the support for the DOM in Rhino
+* `examples/testing/` A simple project with tests using the DOM, mostly used to test the support for the DOM with jsdom and PhantomJS

 These example projects also have HTML pages to run them in real browsers.